Battle of Kozludzha: Battle

-The Russian army under Lieutenant-Generals Alexander Suvorov and Mikhail Kamensky encountered the Ottoman forces of Abdul-Rezak Pasha.
+The Russian army under Lieutenant-Generals Alexander Suvorov and Mikhail Kamensky encountered the Ottoman forces of Abdürrezzak Pasha.
 Although Abdürrezzak Pasha was a bureaucrat, he was one of the rare Ottoman statesmen who commanded a large military force.
 After scouts reported to Suvorov, he immediately ordered the attack.
 The Russian army, divided into four squares, attacked the Ottomans.
 Ottoman cavalry charges were repulsed by the Russians, while a Russian cavalry attack from the rear resulted in the capture of all of the Ottoman artillery.
 Russian artillery fire is also said to have been highly devastating to the Ottoman forces.
 Casualties were 3,000 for the Ottomans and 209 for the Russians.
 The Russians captured the Ottoman camp with its supplies, while the Ottomans abandoned Kozludzha and retreated to Shumla/Shumen, where they were soon blockaded, suffering from further defeats and attrition.

 Aftermath

 The Russian victory was one of the major reasons why a month later, on 21 July, the Ottomans were forced to sign the unfavorable Treaty of Küçük Kaynarca.